 The course will be mainly paper based but the following books provide a good overview and complement the discussed papers.

 - Dhami, S. (2016).
 The Foundations of Behavioral Economic Analysis.
 Oxford University Press. - Guala, F. (2005).
 The Methodology of Experimental Economics.
-Cambridge University Press course shall deepen students' understanding of human decision making in multi-agent settings and to make them aware of systematic heterogeneous human behavior in the production and distribution of goods.
+Cambridge University Press

 In addition lecture slides will be provided.